mahendramahi/CalendarView/README.md

 # CalendarView

 Hello Guys.
-Here a simple and custom calendar view.
+Here are a simple and custom calendar view.

 # In build.gradle